francoc0239/sep10-freedom-project/blog/entry01.md

 #### Time management

-I usually don't manage my time well, and I procrastinate a lot on my work, but this project taught me how to manage my time.
+I usually don't manage my time well and I procrastinate a lot on my work but this project taught me how to manage my time.
 After school, I have important tasks to complete, like doing chores around the house, going to after-school activities, and having 9th period gym.
 But school and homework, like this blog, makes it hard to do the things i want or need to do.
 So, I decided to spend less time on myself and to use that extra time to do work.
 I also started to do work during lunch so I will have less work when coming back home.
 This will help me become a better student in the future.

 ## Summary/Next steps